Spoiler: It’s not that much!

-All you need to run is shoes, clothes, and maybe an armband with your phone so you can track it on Runkeeper ;) It sounds simple, but you also have the option to include compression attire, moisture wicking bands, and every technical gadget known to man.
-The sheer amount of running STUFF out there can be overwhelming for the everyday runner.
-It can also provide one more excuse not to get out there and run: “I don’t have high-tech, NASA-quality wicking shorts, guess I’ll skip this run.”
-Um, try again.
+All you need to run is shoes, clothes, the ASICS Runkeeper app, and maybe an armband to help keep your phone secure.
+It sounds simple, (and it is!) but you also have the option to include compression attire, hydration tools, moisture-wicking bands, and every technical gadget known to man.
+The sheer amount of running stuff out there can be overwhelming for the everyday runner.
+It can also give you one more excuse not to get out there and run: “I don’t have high-tech, NASA-quality wicking shorts, guess I’ll skip this run.”

 For the sake of keeping things simple, here are our thoughts on what you should actually put on before you get out there!

 There are a lot of options out there, but let’s stick to the basics for now: Your shoes should be comfortable.
 They should be the right size.
 You should be able to run in them without feeling foot pain or ankle pain.
 We know there’s a lot of information out there about running shoes and the latest shoe technology, but we recommend focusing on a couple of key things when shopping for a pair: